Riggio "Fishbowl;" room 510

 Hopefully both 12th Street and 12th Street Online will be examples of just that.
 To see more about the Riggio Honors Program: Writing and Democracy, click here

-EDITORS
+2010 EDITORS

 Liz Axelrod: Managing Editor.
 Liz Axelrod enjoys huge waves and the people who ride them.
 A former DJ, Music Industry Promoter and Publicist, Liz is well into her third life as a creative writing student and a Nonprofit Grant Administrator.
 Liz has been making the rounds of the NYC Poetry Circuit for the past seven years and has been both reader and judge at the Bowery College Poetry Slam, a featured poet at the Yippie Museum’s Monday Night Poet’s Café, and a regular at Smalls Jazz Club’s Saturday Open Mic Poetry Series.
 She is currently working on her first collection of poems, an Eighties DJ Girl Collection of short stories, finishing her novel and rearranging the Earth’s gravitational pull to make the day at least three hours longer.

-Luke Sirinides: Non-Fiction Editor.
+Luke Sirinides: Editor at Large.
 Luke Sirinides sort of lives and sort of writes in New York City.
 When he’s not couch surfing with friends in Alphabet City, he likes to compose short stories and novels about nice families and fancy places, though with a dark, gritty, literary edge, because he’s deep, man.
 He sort of used to work for Philadelphia City Paper and Philadelphia Magazine, but that ended when he went back to school.
 He enjoys good books, good meals, warm sheets and hot showers.
 If you can provide any of these, please contact him.
 In the meantime, look for his work in whatever literary journals will publish them.

 Patrick Hipp: Interview Editor.
 Patrick Hipp once dabbled in music journalism, writing for IGN, Prefix, and Magnet magazines but prefers to be on the other side of the speaker with his band Action Set.
 He is currently the City Editor for NYC.com, enjoys Oxford commas, and looks forward to one day resting on his laurels.